christattum/fem-recipe-page/README-template.md

 Used ```list-style-position: inside``` to align the list item bullets with the heading, instead of outside it.

+Almost missed that the mobile layout has no rounded card and header image padding, so need to pay more attention in future!
+Had to add the padding to the header and card content separately rather than to the entire card, then add a media query to remove it for the header, along with the card border-radius.
+This is in one of the final commits.

 ### Useful resources

 - [CSS Clamp Calculator](https://clamp-calculator.netlify.app) - This calculated the CSS clamp function with the correct values as outlined above.